mattybrad/drumkid/docs/v6/manual.md

 24. Nihil (---X-)

 ## Firmware versions
-The first versions of DrumKid (those made before July 2020) used firmware version 1.0.
-This manual refers to firmware version 1.1, which is now available and is included with newer DrumKids.
-Please note that updating to the new firmware may alter some settings in your saved beats, particularly the time signature, tempo, and "drop" settings.
+This manual refers to firmware version 1.2, which is now available and is included with newer DrumKids.
+Please note that updating to the new firmware from version 1.0 may alter some settings in your saved beats, particularly the time signature, tempo, and "drop" settings.

 ### Updating firmware
 DrumKid's "brain" is a tiny computer called an Arduino Nano clone - this is the board inside DrumKid with a mini USB port on it.
 To upload new firmware, you will need a computer running the latest Arduino IDE software (download from https://www.arduino.cc/) and a USB "mini-B" cable to connect the computer to the Arduino Nano.